SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-14-avael-oxytocin.md

 <i>It must be summer, I realized, and filled my nostrils with the scent of burning wood--</i>

 <i>But it is all a distraction.
-I feel a tiny twitching on my bare legs and look down.
-I panic at the sight of them, scores of tiny, filthy, black mosquitoes, all piercing my skin.</i>
+I feel a tiny twitching on my bare legs and look down.</i>

+<i>I panic at the sight of them, scores of tiny, filthy, black mosquitoes, all piercing my skin.</i>

 <i>Stealing my blood.</i>